ELLIS COUNTY VETERANS

 CROIX de GUERRE (BELGIUM)

 A tank commander in the 4th Armored Division, Lt.
 Hitt saw action in France, Belgium, Luxembourg, and Germany.
-In the Ardennes Forest during the Battle of the Bulge and the coldest winter in 100 years, he received battlefield commission of Lieutenant and awarded the Belgium Croix de Guerre for his leadership under fire.
+In the Ardennes Forest during the Battle of the Bulge and the coldest winter in 100 years, he received battlefield commission of Lieutenant and awarded a Belgium Croix de Guerre for his leadership under fire.

 Shot in the head when his tank was hit by enemy forces inside Germany, his crew, believing him dead, left him inside their burning tank.
 Miraculously, he survived to escape on his own.